- General Best Practices

 These are just a few examples of what video marketing can be used for, but if you can accomplish these three goals, and more, you can transform your school’s typical marketing videos into a far better first step into their application journey.

 For many schools, that’s easier said than done.
-There’s a delicate balance that’s often difficult to find between disseminating information and creating a fun video that people actually want to watch.
+There’s a delicate balance in digital marketing that’s often difficult to find between disseminating information and creating a fun video that people actually want to watch.
 We’ve identified these five schools who have managed to find this delicate balance.
-And, most importantly, these schools don’t just tell you their story, they show it.
+And, most importantly, these schools don’t just tell you their story, they show it their video marketing strategy.

 Download our FREE eBook to learn valuable in-house video production tips and tricks!